 As a company with strong values in community cohesion, we strongly believe that squash is a great game for bringing young people of nations together to meet one another through sport and build friendships.

-On a regional and county level, Squash can be a great sport for young to be a engaged with and also make a different in their future growth – in terms of education choices and professional growth.
+On a regional and county level, Squash can be a great sport for young to play and also make a difference in their future growth – in terms of education choices and professional growth.

 Global Junior Squash tournaments

-Like the World Squash Junior, British Junior Open, and CASA Junior tournaments, are described as great global and continental tournaments, however the other prestigious global junior squash competitions that introduce young players onto the world stage are:
+Like the World Squash Junior, British Junior Open, and CASA Junior tournaments, all of which are described as great global and continental tournaments, however the other prestigious global junior squash competitions that introduce young players onto the world stage are:

-Famous alumni of this tournament is; Sabrina Sobhy (USA),
+Famous alumni of this tournament – Amanda Sobhy (USA) and Sabrina Sobhy (USA)

 European Junior Open – an annual tournament organised by the European Squash Federation, which open to squash players aged under 15 and 17 to play in team championships and under 19’s to play in individual and team championships.